If you are looking for service dog training near me, you have found the very best service dog training Los Angeles California has to offer.

 There are many ways to train a Service Dog.
 Los Angeles parents work with Russell Hartstein, a renowned Certified Dog Behaviorist and Trainer to train your Service Dog or you can also learn how to do it yourself.

 Fun Paw Care does not breed or sell service dogs.
 We help train your dog to become a service dog.
-How to train a service dog depends upon a person’s disability.
+How to train a service dog depends upon a person’s disability and the dog.

-Russell Hartstein was a member of the Disability Access Committee (D.A.C.), for 10 years!
+Russell Hartstein has been training service dogs for 30 years and was a member of the Disability Access Committee (D.A.C.), for 10 years!
 Appointed by two consecutive Mayors for his years of dedication and vast contribution to the community, people with disabilities, and training Los Angeles service dogs.

-Service dogs are traditionally trained at a service dog training facility and then after a period are paired with a person with a disability.
+Service dog training schools near you traditionally train service dogs at a dog boarding school training facility and then after a period are paired with a person with a disability.
 We offer this service on a limited basis to uphold the greatest quality, guarantee, and dedication given to each person and dog team.

-We often get asked, how can I get a service dog trained by a Certified Dog Behavior Consultant (CDBC) and Certified Professional service Dog Trainers (CPDT)?
-We began offering service dog training at our facility or in one of our trainer’s homes to cater to the busy schedules of our clients and to provide the flexibility for people who do not have the time, desire or expertise to train a service dog, therapy dog, psychiatric service dog or emotional support animal.
-Because of limited space, this service is limited to 1-2 dogs at a time.
+We often get asked, how can I get a service dog trained by a Certified Dog Behavior Consultant (CDBC) and Certified Professional service Dog Trainer (CPDT)?
+We began offering service dog training at our facility (in a trainer’s home) to cater to the busy schedules of our clients and to provide flexibility for people who do not have the time, skill or expertise to train a service dog, therapy dog, psychiatric service dog or emotional support animal.

 There are several problems with this model that Fun Paw Care recognized and rectified:

-To combat these issues and to better serve people and our community we have developed an alternative option that is a more flexible, catered service dog training program.
-A Certified Dog Behavior Consultant (CDBC) and Certified Professional service Dog Trainer (CPDT) will come to your home and work exclusively with you and your dog.
+To combat these issues and to better serve people and our community we have developed an alternative option which is a more flexible, catered service dog training program.
+After you complete at least one Boot Camp, a Certified Dog Behavior Consultant (CDBC) and Certified Professional service Dog Trainer (CPDT) may come to your home and work exclusively with you and your dog.
 This service offers individuals a customized, first-class, service dog training experience without any restrictions.

 Service Dogs, Emotional Support Animals (ESA), Therapy Dogs, what are they, and what’s the difference?
 If you are confused about your dog’s training criteria, your rights, or the laws regarding the different designations between different types of working dogs, this is the service for you!